 - Exposure to the domestic resource industry impacting revenues and margin, particularly in the electrical division. - Exposure to international export markets for TJM can result in revenue and margin impacts due to local economic factors in those export markets. - TJM operates in the foreign jurisdictions of China and United States.
-Operating in foreign jurisdictions can pose a risk to the group due to the differing legal, economic and regulatory frameworks. - The group is a net importer of product and the reducing strength of the Australian dollar poses a risk to the profitability of the group, particularly in the TJM division. - The TJM division has a major customer (Note 25) and the loss of this major customer poses a financial risk to this division. - The group has a number of key third party suppliers and interruptions to the supply from these suppliers could pose a risk to the group.
+Operating in foreign jurisdictions can pose a risk to the group due to differing legal, economic and regulatory frameworks. - The group is a net importer of product and the reducing strength of the Australian dollar poses a risk to the profitability of the group, particularly in the TJM division. - The TJM division has a large customer and this poses a financial risk to this division.
+This risk was realised in the current year with revenues decreasing from this customer due to the completion of a contract and renewal being impacted by aggressive pricing in this sector and softening demand.
+2015 financial year revenues from this customer are expected to be less than 2014 financial year. - The group has a number of key third party suppliers and interruption to the supply from these suppliers could pose a risk to the business.